TheShovel/Embedded-PenguinMod-Paint/README.md

-# ShovelAnimator/scratch-paint
+# ShovelAnimator-paint

-Modified version of TurboWarp/scratch-paint for ShovelAnimator
+Modified version of PenguinMod/PenguinMod-paint for ShovelAnimator

 ## License